OCT-FPGA/OCT-Tutorials/cloudlab-setup/fpgas.md

 You can customize the experiment by parameterizing the setup.
 Enter the name of the required node, a tool version, and the OS from the list of options.
 For the workflow, choose Vitis if you plan to use the Vitis application acceleration workflow.
 If you plan to use the traditional flow, choose Vivado.

+Note: If planning to use multiple nodes, enter each node separated by a comma with no spaces between them (for example: pc155,pc156).

 ![plot](images/pb-2_1.png)

 Optionally, enter a name for the experiment and click Next.